 Additionally, we have worked to foster a closer relationship between the school and the Rice Design Alliance (RDA), our community outreach organization.
 As part of that relation, we have obtained free access for our students to the RDA lectures, which focus on global issues including contemporary Chinese and South American practices.
-Similar opportunities exist through Rice's Baker Institute for Public Policy, Houston's Asia Society and the world class Latin American collection at the Museum of Fine Arts, Houston, which has extensive programming.
+Similar opportunities exist through Rice's Baker Institute for Public Policy, Rice's Chao Center for Asian Studies, Houston's Asia Society and the world class Latin American collection at the Museum of Fine Arts, Houston, which has extensive programming.
 Our students are encouraged to take advantage of Houston's cosmopolitan offerings to extend their horizons globally every chance that they get.